Designs invited for the Distinguished Teacher medal, 2022–23

 The DTA Medal Design Jury reserves the right to require modifications to the winning medal design to ensure compliance with fabrication and budgetary constraints.
 If the design cannot be modified, the Jury can then select another design from the original pool of applicants.

 About Pratt Institute’s Distinguished Teacher Award

 The Pratt Institute Distinguished Teacher Award recognizes exceptional dedication to Pratt’s mission and applauds the accomplishments made over the course of an academic career.
 The Distinguished Teacher is nominated by students and the Award is conferred by the Academic Senate, the Administration, and the Board of Trustees.
-The DTA recipient addresses the student body at Honors Convocation, presents the mace at graduation ceremonies, and delivers a lecture for the Institute community.
+The incoming DTA recipient addresses the student body at Commencement and presents the mace at graduation ceremonies.